When should I refinance my car loan?

 1. You need to change your monthly payment

 If your income has decreased recently, or you want to free up funds to meet other financial goals, it could be time to refinance your car loan to get a lower monthly payment.

 When you refinance, you either increase your loan term or find a lender with a lower interest rate.
 Refinancing at a lower rate is ideal — it will save you money overall and likely reduce your monthly costs.

 But if you take on a longer term to lower your payment, you will pay more interest over the life of your loan.
 Despite that, refinancing could still be the right move for a lower monthly payment.

-Your credit score increased
+2. Your credit score increased

-You financed through a dealership
+3. You financed through a dealership

-Interest rates dropped
+6. Interest rates dropped

-Since interest rates on car loans change with the prime rate and market conditions, if it’s been a while since you took out your current loan, average car loan rates could be lower.
+Even if you have not improved your credit, lower average interest rates could still benefit you.
+Interest rates on car loans change with the prime rate, Fed rate and market conditions.
+If it’s been a while since you took out your current loan, average car loan rates could be lower.

 When to hold off on refinancing